Density estimation on smooth manifolds with normalizing flows: Details on the Large Hadron Collider experiment

 For details on dataset generation, as well as an explanation on the closure tests we refer the interested reader to \cite{brehmer2020flows}.
 The dataset itself can be found in \url{https://drive.google.com/drive/folders/13x8lEO8--L8-ORoN_QTUbSC_fRBAdRPT}.

-\paragraph{MCF} Our model uses 4 coordinate charts to parameterize the manifold.
-The chart centers are sampled from a standard normal distribution in the latent space $U$.
-The chart models $\phi$ comprise 4 flow layers, while the base model $h$ comprises 12 layers.
+\paragraph{MCF} Our model uses five coordinate charts to parameterize the manifold.
+The chart models $\phi$ comprise ten flow layers.
 These are implemented as rational quadratic coupling layers, interspersed with LU-decomposed invertible linear transformations.
-We use 11 bins for both maps in the range [-10, 10].
-Each coupling transform is parameterized by a residual network with 2 residual blocks of 2 hidden layers per block.
+We use 11 bins in the range [-10, 10].
+Each coupling transform is parameterized by a residual network with two residual blocks of two hidden layers per block.
 Each hidden layer consists of 100 ReLU units.
-The dimensionality of the index variable for CIF is 14.
-Our base distribution is a standard normal in the latent space $U$
+Our base distributions $p_{V_i}$ are standard normals over the Euclidean spaces $V_i$.
+The distribution of the orthogonal directions to the manifold $p_{V_i^{\perp}}$ is a standard normal with $\sigma^2 = 0.01$.

 \paragraph{Baselines} To estimate baseline runtimes we run both RQ-flow and $\M$-flow but we note that baseline results are taken from the paper itself.
 Both baselines are composed of 35 rational quadratic coupling layers, interspersed with LU-decomposed invertible linear transformations.
 For $\M$-flow, the chart model $\phi$ uses 20 layers and the base model $h$ uses 15 layers.
-Each coupling transform is parameterized by a residual network with 2 residual blocks of 2 hidden layers per block.
+Each coupling transform is parameterized by a residual network with two residual blocks of two hidden layers per block.
 Each hidden layer consists of 100 ReLU units.
 All runtime estimations are based on the implementation provided by \citet{brehmer2020flows}, which can be found in \url{https://github.com/johannbrehmer/manifold-flow}.

-\paragraph{Training} We trained our model on the same dataset as \cite{brehmer2020flows}, using $10^6$ samples.
-We used the AdamW optimizer with a learning rate of $3 \cdot 10^{-4}$, cosine annealing and a weight decay of $10^{-5}$.
-We split our training in two phases, manifold learning and maximum likelihood.
-We do not multiply terms in our loss functions with coefficients throughout training as \citet{brehmer2020flows} do because we found this often destabilized training.
-In general, we found that our model converges to better optima when trained for fewer iterations, so our fine-tuned version of the model is only trained for 20 epochs with 5 epochs devoted to manifold reconstruction and 15 epochs to density estimation.
+\paragraph{Training} We trained our model using maximum likelihood on the same dataset as \cite{brehmer2020flows}, using $10^6$ samples.
+We used the AdamW optimizer with a learning rate of $3 \cdot 10^{-4}$, a batch size of 256, cosine annealing and a weight decay of $10^{-5}$ and trained the model for 50 epochs.